alex-fedorenk0/ml-bookcamp/midterm-project/README.md

 The aim is to select and train a model for prediction of student performance score based on various numeric and categorical features.

-We will try to estimate the impact of different factors on students performance.
+In process of data analysis and model training I tried to estimate the impact of different factors on students performance.
 The final model can be used, for example, for live tracking of student study and giving special attention to students whose results strongly differ from predicted.